-Counsel for the College submitted that this was a precedent setting case.
-This is the first case in which an RECE was found guilty of professional misconduct, not because they directly engaged in abuse, but because they failed to intervene when they observed their colleague's abusive conduct.
+Counsel for the College submitted that this was a precedent setting case because the RECE was not the one who engaged in the abuse, but failed to intervene when they observed their colleague's abusive conduct.
 It is the basic and fundamental role of an RECE to not only prevent abuse, but to report and document it.